iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/what-is-a-project.md

 </admon>

 ![](https://static.iterative.ai/img/studio/view_components.png) _A project
-presents information stored in your Git repository and real-time metrics in an interactive table._
+presents information stored in your Git repository and live metrics in an interactive table._

 All the projects that you have created are presented in a central projects